 In this paper, we examine the association between market concentration and prices in the health insurance industry.
 Specifically, we conduct a case study of a large merger between health insurers— UnitedHealth Group and Sierra Health Services—which caused a shock to market concentration in Nevada's health insurance markets.
 Using a novel data set on health plan attributes, we exploit that natural experiment to obtain estimates of the association between the merger and premiums.
 The treatment group consists of health plans in markets affected by the merger, and the control group consists of health plans in similar markets that were not affected.
 Using a difference-in-difference propensity score matching estimator, we compare the change in premiums of health plans in the treatment group to the premium change in the controls.
 We find that premiums in Nevada markets increased by 13.7 percent after the merger relative to the control group.
 Our findings suggest that the merging parties exploited the market power gained from the merger.

-In short, most commercial health insurance markets in the U.S. are highly concentrated.
-The results of this study should prompt federal and state antitrust authorities to more vigorously examine the anti-competitive effects of proposed mergers between health insurers.
+These findings should prompt federal and state antitrust authorities to vigorously examine the competitive effects of proposed mergers between health insurers in the future.

 Access this study